ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ### Webhook Events

-An event is triggered whenever an action is taken on the resources in AMPLIFY Central and sent to the webhook.
+An event is triggered whenever an action is taken on the resources in Amplify Central and sent to the webhook.

 The following is an example of an event payload sent to the webhook configured via a resource hook: